GE's service push could bring profit margin boost

-(Reuters) - General Electric Co (GE.N) plans to unveil on Thursday a new push into service businesses, with a series of programs to help airlines, railroads and hospitals that use its heavy equipment operate more efficiently.
+Nov 28 (Reuters) - General Electric Co plans to unveil on Thursday a new push into service businesses, with a series of programs to help airlines, railroads and hospitals that use its heavy equipment operate more efficiently.

 The drive is part of the largest U.S. conglomerate’s effort to boost its margins and make more money in a sluggish economy, as sales of services are more profitable equipment than sales of jet engines, locomotives and other equipment.